 The town became largely a company-built town, with homes, a grist mill, wharfs, and a booming industry with two quarries.
 A salt mining operation produced 125 barrels of salt each day during the 1870s, and the first railroad built into Grindstone City.

 So next time you get a taste for ice cream, or are sick of Cheeseburgers in Caseville make the effort to get to Grindstone City.
 The choices are awesome.

-A couple of years ago our ThumbWind blog made a post that rattled the establishment in Caseville by stating that the best cheeseburger came from the Hitching Post in Elkton.
-At that that time the locally famous burger chef, “Jewels” made a cheeseburger so famous that local golfers defected from golfing at Century Oaks (which was close to Hitching Post) to Scenic Golf Club when she started cooking and tending bar at Scenic.
+A couple of years ago our ThumbWind blog published a post that rattled the establishment in Caseville by stating that the best cheeseburger came from the Hitching Post in Elkton.
+At that that time the locally famous burger chef, “Jewels” made a cheeseburger so tasty that local golfers defected from golfing at Century Oaks (which was close to Hitching Post) to Scenic Golf Club when she started cooking and tending bar at Scenic.
 Those were gentler and tender times.
 We miss Jewels and wish her well.

-This morning, after hitting the Farmers Market in Port Austin and White Church Gallery in Grindstone we stopped by Shelley’s Bar.
+This morning, after hitting the Farmers Market in Port Austin and White Church Gallery in Grindstone City we stopped by Shelley’s Bar.
 What a cool stop.
 Okay… I admit that the outside needs a bit more curb appeal.
 But stepping in to this roadside tavern you can tell the that the locals love this place.
 They had just finished a breakfast run and were shifting to lunch when we came in.

-So we have a new Best Cheeseburger in Huron County tagged as coming from Shelley’s Bar. in Grindstone City.
+So we have a new Best Cheeseburger in Huron County tagged as coming from Shelley’s Bar in Grindstone City.
 Their ice cold beer and fresh cut fries round out a great experience.
-Its also evident that Shelly’s support local charities and sports teams around the Upper Thumb.
+It’s also evident that Shelly’s support local charities and sports teams around the Upper Thumb.
 ThumbWind will be back from time to time to ensure that they are the Best of the Upper Thumb.